Monitoring (medicine): Vital parameters

 Monitoring of vital parameters can include several of the ones mentioned above, and most commonly include at least blood pressure and heart rate, and preferably also pulse oximetry and respiratory rate.
 Multimodal monitors that simultaneously measure and display the relevant vital parameters are commonly integrated into the bedside monitors in critical care units, and the anesthetic machines in operating rooms.
 These allow for continuous monitoring of a patient, with medical staff being continuously informed of the changes in general condition of a patient.
 Some monitors can even warn of pending fatal cardiac conditions before visible signs are noticeable to clinical staff, such as atrial fibrillation or premature ventricular contraction (PVC).

 Medical monitor

 A medical monitor or physiological monitor is a medical device used for monitoring.
 It can consist of one or more sensors, processing components, display devices (which are sometimes in themselves called "monitors"), as well as communication links for displaying or recording the results elsewhere through a monitoring network.

 Components

 Sensor

 Sensors of medical monitors include biosensors and mechanical sensors.
-For example, photodiode is used in pulse oximetry, Pressure sensor used in Non Invasive bood pressure measurement.
+For example, photodiode is used in pulse oximetry, Pressure sensor used in Non Invasive blood pressure measurement.